 The Fujitsu Group's product recycling programs are based on Extended Producer Responsibility (EPR) and Individual Producer Responsibility (IPR).
-EPR holds that producers bear responsibility for products from design and manufacturing to disposal and recycling.
+EPR holds that producers bear responsibility for products, from design and manufacturing to disposal and recycling.
 IPR holds that producers bear responsibility for their own products.
-IPR is a major challenge for the Fujitsu Group in expanding our business globally, but we believe that responding to this challenge, and that of EPR, in collaboration with industry associations and governments will enable us to help create a recycling-minded society in which the requirements and demands of all stakeholders.
+IPR in particular has been a major challenge for the Fujitsu Group as we expand our business globally.
+However, we believe that responding to this challenge, and that of EPR, in collaboration with industry associations and governments, will allow us to help create a recycling-minded society that meets the requirements and demands of all stakeholders.

-FY 2017 Performance and Results
+FY 2018 Performance and Results

-Promoted Recycling of ICT Products
+Promoting Recycling of ICT Products

 Achieved a 90% or Higher Reuse Rate

 We processed 3,436 tons of recycled ICT products (used ICT products for business applications) from corporate customers in Japan, and achieved a resource reuse rate of 91.7%.
 We have now also collected a total of 53,481 end-of-life PCs from individual customers.

 Changes in Resource Reuse Rates of End-of-Life Business ICT Products (Japan)